Aberdeen CEO wants UK banks to become "boring"

 Aberdeen currently holds stakes of more than 5 percent in around 25 banks, all of which are in emerging markets as the fund manager exited stakes in developed world lenders in 2006, he said.

-It will create a fund management giant with around $500 billion in assets and significant stakes in UK banks such as Barclays and Royal Bank of Scotland (RBS), inherited from SWIP.
+It will create a fund management giant with around $500 billion in assets and significant stakes in UK banks such as Barclays (BARC.L) and Royal Bank of Scotland (RBS.L), inherited from SWIP.

 Lloyds has pledged to move towards paying a dividend which will increase over time as profitability improves and it does not operate an investment banking arm.